Research Project

 Budget: $733,000

-Phase 1: This project will develop the understanding required to improve cloud simulations by analysing the treasure trove of previously collected airborne and ground-based datasets on aerosols and cloud processes across the Southern Ocean and Aotearoa.
-Satellite data will also be utilised to gain a better understanding of how aerosols impact cloud formation.
-These data will be subset based on meteorological conditions, to better understand the critical factors responsible for cloud formation in different circumstances.
-The ground-based lidar tool will be improved to include the aerosol environment, allowing us to better determine how clouds simulated in models differ from reality.
+Phase 1: Developed the understanding required to improve cloud simulations by analysing the treasure trove of previously collected airborne and ground-based datasets on aerosols and cloud processes across the Southern Ocean and Aotearoa.
+Satellite data was utilised to gain a better understanding of how aerosols impact cloud formation.
+These data were subset based on meteorological conditions, to better understand the critical factors responsible for cloud formation in different circumstances.
+The ground-based lidar tool was improved to include the aerosol environment, allowing us to better determine how clouds simulated in models differ from reality.

-Phase 2: We will make targeted observations of clouds and our environment in Aotearoa, onboard ships in the Southern Ocean and in Antarctica, and collaborating with national and international measurement campaigns, to gain the knowledge needed to guide specific improvements in the NZESM, and eventually, reduce model biases around Aotearoa.
-This process knowledge will contribute to making climate models both more accurate and robust.
+Phase 2: Targeted observations of clouds and our environment in Aotearoa, onboard ships in the Southern Ocean and in Antarctica, and collaborations with national and international measurement campaigns, gaining the knowledge needed to guide specific improvements in the NZESM, and eventually, reducing model biases around Aotearoa.
+This process knowledge contributed to making climate models both more accurate and robust.

 Cloud & aerosol observations to improve the NZESM: 2019 – 2020